Pablo Escobar: Early

-Medellin Group
+Medellín Cartel

 Escobar had been involved in organized crime for a decade when the cocaine trade began to spread in Colombia in the mid-1970s.
-One of Colombia's first drug dealers was Fabio Restrepo, who shipped about 40 to 60 kilograms of cocaine to Miami once or twice a year.
-Under Escobar's mastermind, Restrepo was assassinated in 1975, and Escobar seized his market and business.
-Escobar's meteoric rise also caught the attention of the Colombian Security Service (DAS), who arrested him in May 1976 on his return from drug trafficking in Ecuador.
+Escobar's meteoric rise caught the attention of the Colombian Security Service (DAS), who arrested him in May 1976 on his return from drug trafficking in Ecuador.
 DAS agents found 39 kg of cocaine in the spare tire of Escobar's car.
 Escobar managed to change the first judge in the lawsuit and bribed the second judge, so he was released along with other prisoners.
 The following year, the agent who arrested Escobar was assassinated.
-Escobar continued to collude with law enforcement in the same fashion.
-His strategy came to be known as "silver or lead," or "money or bullets."
-Although the Medellin Group was only established in the early 1970s, it expanded after Escobar met several drug lords on a farm in April 1978, and by the end of 1978 they had transported some 19,000 kilograms of cocaine to the United States.
+Escobar continued to bribe and intimidate Colombian law enforcement agencies in the same fashion.
+His carrot-and-stick strategy of bribing public officials and political candidates in Colombia, in addition to sending hitmen to murder the ones who rejected his bribes, came to be known as "silver or lead", meaning "money or death".
+The Medellín Cartel and the Cali Cartel both managed to bribe Colombian politicians, and campaigned for both the Conservative and Liberal parties.
+Hence, Escobar and many other Colombian drug lords were pulling strings in every level of the Colombian government because many of the political candidates whom they backed financially were eventually elected.
+Although the Medellín Cartel was only established in the early 1970s, it expanded after Escobar met several drug lords on a farm in April 1978, and by the end of 1978 they had transported some 19,000 kilograms of cocaine to the United States.

 Rise to prominence

 Soon, the demand for cocaine greatly increased in the United States, which led to Escobar organizing more smuggling shipments, routes, and distribution networks in South Florida, California, Puerto Rico, and other parts of the country.
 He and cartel co-founder Carlos Lehder worked together to develop a new trans-shipment point in the Bahamas, an island called Norman's Cay about 220 mi southeast of the Florida coast.
+Escobar and Robert Vesco purchased most of the land on the island, which included a 1 km airstrip, a harbor, a hotel, houses, boats, and aircraft, and they built a refrigerated warehouse to store the cocaine.
 According to his brother, Escobar did not purchase Norman's Cay; it was instead a sole venture of Lehder's.
-Escobar and Robert Vesco purchased most of the land on the island, which included a 1 km airstrip, a harbor, a hotel, houses, boats, and aircraft, and they built a refrigerated warehouse to store the cocaine.
 From 1978 to 1982, this was used as a central smuggling route for the Medellín Cartel.
 With the enormous profits generated by this route, Escobar was soon able to purchase 7.7 sqmi of land in Antioquia for several million dollars, on which he built the Hacienda Nápoles.
 The luxury house he created contained a zoo, a lake, a sculpture garden, a private bullring, and other amenities for his family and the cartel.